DelphinKdl/DelphinKdl/README.md

 I am a **Data Scientist & Analyst** based in Washington, DC, holding a **Master of Science in Data Analytics & Systems Engineering**

 My background is rooted in action.
 I operate at the intersection of technical data engineering and business strategy.
-I specialize in building end-to-end data systems—from cleaning raw SQL datasets to deploying predictive Python models that drive measurable ROI.
+I specialize in building end-to-end data systems from cleaning raw SQL datasets to deploying predictive Python models that drive measurable ROI.

-*  **I just graduated:** Master of Science (Class of 2025).
-*  **My philosophy:** Code is useless if it doesn't solve a business problem.

 ---